Femicide

-Femicide or feminicide is a hate crime which is broadly defined as "the intentional killing of women or girls because they are female," but definitions of it vary depending on cultural context.
-In 1976, the feminist author Diana E. H. Russell first defined the term as "the killing of females by males because they are female."
-In some Central American countries the term femicide is used in reference to the violent killings of women and girls which are frequently perpetrated by gang members in order to stoke fear and compliance among civilians.
+Femicide or feminicide is the intentional murder that exclusively targets women or girls because of their gender or murder that disproportionately targets women or girls.
+According to UN's 2023 estimates, the interval per intentional murders of women and girls by their family members, partners or non-intimate individuals globally is every 10 minutes.
+Causes of femicide include bigotry, jealousy, revenge, male entitlement, gender bias, harmful gender roles, gender stereotypes, cultural beliefs such as so-called "honor killings" or Female Genital Mutilation, as well as, coercive control, social beliefs such as sati, and masculine hegemony that perpetuates the unequal power between men and women.

-A spouse or partner is responsible in almost 40% of homicides involving a female victim.
-In addition, femicide may be underreported.
-Femicide often includes domestic violence and forced or sex-selective abortions.
+A spouse or partner is responsible for almost 40% of femicides, or homicides of a female victim.
+Additionally, femicide may be underreported due to insufficient evidence.
+Femicide often includes domestic violence and forced abortions.
+In China, femicide occurs as sex-selective abortions, while other cultures use gender-selective infanticide and geronticide to perform femicide.

-Androcide refers the violence or killing of men.
-Gendercide may refer to gender specific violence more generally.
+Until recently, femicide was not considered as a visible phenomenon, but awareness is gradually increasing.

 History

 Development of the term

-The term femicide was first used in England in 1801 to signify "the killing of a woman".
+The term femicide was used in England in 1801 by John Corry to signify "the killing of a woman".
 In 1848, the term was published in Wharton's Law Lexicon.
-The term stems from the Latin femina, meaning "female" and -cide from the Latin "caedere" meaning "to kill".
+The term stems from the Latin femina, meaning "female" and -cide from the Latin caedere meaning "to kill".

-The current usage emerged with the 1970s feminist movements, which aimed to raise feminine consciousness and resistance against gender oppression.
+The current usage arose with Second-wave feminism, which aimed to raise female class consciousness and resistance against gender oppression.
 The term has been used to call attention to violence against women.
-American author Carol Orlock is widely credited with initiating this usage of the term in her unpublished anthology on femicide.
+US author Carol Orlock is credited with using the term in her unpublished anthology on femicide.

-Diana Russell publicized the term at the Crimes Against Women Tribunal in 1976 at the first International Tribunal on Crimes against Women in Belgium.
+Diana Russell publicized the term in 1976 at the International Tribunal on Crimes against Women in Belgium.
 She wrote: "We must realize that a lot of homicide is femicide.
 We must recognize the sexual politics of murder.
 From the burning of witches in the past, to the more recent widespread custom of female infanticide in many societies, to the killing of women for 'honor,' we realize that femicide has been going on a long time.
-But since it involves mere females, there was no name for it until Carol Orlock invented the word 'femicide.
+But since it involves mere females, there was no name for it until Carol Orlock invented the word 'femicide.'"
+She first implicitly defined the term as a hate killing of females by males, but then went on to redefine it as "the killing of females by males because they are female" in later years.
 Femicide remains understudied in scientific literature.

 Femicide may also be 'intimate.'
-Intimate femicide can be identified as such by using the "severity of violence, such as access to and threats with firearms, forced sex, threats to kill, and strangulation" to determine whether a case can be considered an act of femicide or not.
+Intimate femicide can be identified as such by using "severity of violence, such as access to and threats with firearms, forced sex, threats to kill, and strangulation" to determine whether a case can be considered an act of femicide or not.
 The definition of femicide also relies on "inequalities in gender 'in terms of education, economic level, and employment'".